The Defining Qualities Of Father Vs. Dad

 Fathers Children, Fails To Parent Them

 Becoming a father is simply biology.
 Parenting the children that a man has created is a choice.
-Men should be equally responsible for the child that they played a part in making, but fathers tend to have the idea that since it wasn't his body that held the baby as he or she grew, parenting isn't something that he has to spend time on.
+Men should be equally responsible for the child they played a part in making, but fathers tend to have the idea that since it wasn't his body that held the baby as he or she grew, parenting isn't something that he has to spend time with on.
 This is not true.

 A father may not have wanted children, but he chose to partake in sexual intercourse that created his child.
 That decision alone makes him just as responsible for the child as the mother is.
-The courts can make a father pay child support, but they are not able to force him to spend time with his kids.
+The courts can make a father pay child support, but they cannot force him to spend time with his kids.
 He does not discipline his children, talk to them about what happened at school, or attend their sporting events or band concerts.
 A father is not a parent.

 Definition Of A Dad

 Merriam-Webster's sole definition for 'dad' is "a male parent."
 The presence of 'parent' in the definition describes the role that a dad takes on when he has children.
 A dad loves his children fully, spends time with them, and shares parenting responsibilities with his partner.
 Because of these qualities, children thrive when they have a great dad.

 Developing a warm relationship with children requires being present in their lives.
 A dad knows his child's dreams and ambitions, reads books with them and listens to them when they speak.
 Doing these warm, dad-like activities make better parents and well-rounded kids.